Myy666666/Chip-layout/README.md

 Each class folder should contain at least two images.

-You can also use another dataset path by setting `GROUPED_DIR`:
+To use a custom dataset path:

 ```cmd
 set GROUPED_DIR=D:\path\to\grouped_dataset